CURRENT & PAST PROJECTS

 Humans and Organs on Chips: Translational Medicine & the Politics of Biomedical Innovation

-My dissertation examines the production of a group of emergent biomedical technologies, organ chips, and the upstream politics and investments that shape their trajectory.
-Through an analysis of the emergence and construction of organ chips, the dissertation unpacks the social, political, and economic drivers that shape what kinds of research and technologies are pursued in the name of "translation."
+The book follows the production of a group of emergent biomedical technologies, organ chips, and the upstream politics and investments that shape their trajectory.
+Through an analysis of the emergence and construction of organ chips, this work unpacks the social, political, and economic drivers that shape what kinds of research and technologies are pursued in the name of "translation."
 I show how organ chips engender particular ideas about what counts as being human and how ideas about social difference come to matter when developing biomedical models of the human body.
 Critically, this work examines new technologies while they are being developed-a unique and critical time for the social study of technologies.
-The dissertation draws on multi-sited ethnography conducted over eighteen months in laboratories developing organ chips, scientific conferences, research symposia, and one semester-long bioengineering course on microfluidic biotechnologies.
-I also conducted 30 interviews with researchers, laboratory staff, and others involved in organ chip development.
-Finally, the dissertation includes an analysis of media and document about organ chips and translational medicine published between 1990-2020.
-To date, findings from the dissertation research have been published in Engaging Science, Technology & Society and in an edited volume (Routledge, 2021).
+To date, related findings have been published in Engaging Science, Technology & Society and in an edited volume (Routledge, 2021).

 Pandemic Science: The Disruptions to Laboratory Life Study